veloren/book/src/contributors/compiling.md

 **Note**: _all commands need to be run from the repository._

+## Required Libraries

+On **Windows** you should be all good.

+On **Linux** you need to have GTK3 installed.

+On **Debian** systems additional libraries may need to be downloaded, below is a non-exhaustive list:

+- libglib2.0-dev
+- libcairo2-dev
+- libasound2-dev
+- libpango1.0-dev
+- libatk1.0-dev
+- libgdk-pixbuf2.0-dev
+- libgtk-3-dev

+And a one liner to download and install them all:<br/>
+`sudo apt install libglib2.0-dev libasound2-dev libcairo2-dev libpangol1.0-dev libatk1.0-dev libgtk3.0-dev`

+On **Fedora** you can follow this [awesome guide](https://kwiecien.us/building-veloren-on-fedora.html).

+**Note**: _Feel free to open an issue incase these dependencies are incorrect._

 ## Compile and Run Veloren

 Run this in a terminal to compile and run Veloren: